pauloup/pocof4gt-docs/how-to-use-konabess.md

 ![](images/guide-konabess-step16.png)

 **Warning**: Do not change these frequencies.
-They are controlled by the system.
-Also, the Franco Kernel Manager latest version is too old, and may introduce bugs for the lack of testing on the Snapdragon 8 Gen 1 processor.
+They are controlled by the system, and changing them may cause instability.
+If you still decide to change these or other configs, it's recommended to use only Franco Kernel Manager.
+Using more than one app for kernel tunning at once can cause serious system issues, only reversible thought a full reset reflashing MIUI stock.

 ## What Next?
 The GPU is now working with more efficient frequencies, and that's the Overclock and Undervolt process goal.